 3.2.
 The conformity of mass-produced retro-reflective devices shall be contested if the deviation of at least:

 3.2.1.
-One specimen of samples C or D is more than 20 per cent but the deviation of all specimen of these samples is not more than 30 per cent.
+One specimen of samples C or D is more than 20 per cent but the deviation of all specimens of these samples is not more than 30 per cent.